 Overall, mothers expressed concern about the safety of their sons and how to avoid or push back against the criminalization of Black boys.
 These parents felt that middle-class status gave them access to additional resources, but did little to protect their sons from the way society destabilizes and diminishes Black male youth due to their race and gender.
 The parents felt their sons faced greater scrutiny, particularly at school or among peers, since white people perceived their sons as poor or criminals.
 This created a circumstance wherein teachers and educators threatened the development of Black boys and parents had to monitor other adults to ensure their child received fair treatment.

 According to Dow, these parents used a politics of respectability to challenge this racialization by asserting their middle-class status.
-These strategies helped them subvert the pressures their sons faced to conform to a Black masculinity fueled by lack of messages or representations beyond the criminality, aggression, and low academic performance associated with the thug.
+These strategies helped them subvert the pressures their sons faced to conform to Black masculinity fueled by a lack of messages or representations beyond the criminality, aggression, and low academic performance associated with the thug.
 Since white people expected a certain type of behavior from their sons due to social norms around interracial contact, these parents taught their sons strategies that helped them adopt a double consciousness as a source of agency and to ward off resentment.
 For Black mothers, these strategies looked like the management of experiences, environments, self-image, and emotions.

 Dow defines experience management as “focused on seeking out opportunities for sons to engage in activities to gain fluency in different experiences – both empowering and challenging – of being African American boys and men.”
 The use of experience management involves controlling the types of activities that their sons do to inform them about Black middle class masculinity.
 These strategies afford Black sons the ability to shift between different types of communities because they use double consciousness to see themselves through the eyes of others.